PeteGoo/petegoo.github.io/_posts/2020-02-26-this-is-my-picture.md

 ---

 How inclusive is the culture of architecture and design within your teams?
+Is the way you communicate these designs and intent accessible by everyone?
 Can everyone in your organisation easily contribute ideas and share their experience?

 For the last few years I've been trying to actively spend more time drawing code, architectures and concepts rather than just talking about them.
 I feel like this was once a lot more common in the places I have worked but seems to have become something of a rarity.